-Ninety (90) percent of higher ed institutions look alike to students and employers, and in today’s environment in which enrollments are decreasing, discounting is increasing, and financial trending is negative, that isn’t good.
+Ninety-eight (98) percent of higher ed institutions look alike to students and employers, and in today’s environment in which enrollments are decreasing, discounting is increasing, and financial trending is negative, that isn’t good.

 TCL can help.
 Our experts will help you:

-- do the deep market research you need to set you on the right path, and
+- understand how you are currently perceived in the marketplace and do the deep market research you need to set you on the right path,

 Want to find out where you stand?
 Take our Quick Survey below to find out.
 Or if you’d like to jump in head first, please fill out your email address here for a free 30-minute consultation with The Change Leader.